Code-Institute-Submissions/user-centric-frontend-project/README.md

 ## UX

 The website is made ultimately for gym, to grab the user attention and show them the value they will receive from the company.
-With the contrast of differnt worm colors such as orange it gives the feeling of warmt, confort and welcome to the user.
+With the contrast of differnt worm colors such as orange that gives the feeling of warmt, confort and welcome to the user.
 Moreover, different sections are used such as features to give the user sure to become a member.

 ### Goal

--The main goal is to make visitors subscribe.
+- The main goal is to make visitors subscribe.

 ### Pages

 ##### Landing page

 The landing page is made with different purposes, to grab the user attention and take action in terms of subscription.
 The Button (Subscribe Now) Brings the user to a Google forms page, where the Gym company can follow up with its lead.

 ##### Features